-Initially reports will be passed by telephone both landline and mobile (when using mobiles, due consideration should be given to security implications).
+Initially reports will be passed by telephone both landline and mobile.
 The Harbour Authority maintains VHF sets, which would be issued to supervisors once a clean-up strategy had been established.

-In the event of a clean-up operation a shift system will be instigated to ensure the main telephone position is manned on a 24 hours basis.
+In the event of a clean-up operation a shift system will be instigated to ensure that all queries are responded to at all times during an incident.